AdamYuCheng/Personal-Data-Analysis/README.md

 1. 106 Q2 Public Companies EPS Ananlysis
   Overview taiwan all industries value in the public financial market.
 2. 106 8/30 Public Companies ROR,PER,PBR Analysis
   Analysis all public companie's ROR,PER,PBR.
+3. Roulette Winning Rate Analysis
+  Analysis the probability and strategies of roulette game.

 To be updated...